PetterMartin/AUCTION-VITE/README.md

 ### Challenges & Achievements

 - Successful API integration, including authentication and various HTTP methods.
-- Collaborative Development: Effective version control and collaboration ensured consistency and quality.
 - User Experience Focus: Prioritization of user experience resulted in an intuitive and engaging interface.

 ### Future Plans

 - Implement additional profile customization features.
-- Explore real-time updates for posts and comments.
+- Enhanced filtering system for listings.

 ### Conclusion

-The project was successfully completed, enhancing our technical skills and emphasizing collaboration and user-centered design.
-This experience has equipped us for future web development challenges.
+The project was successfully completed, enhancing my technical skills and emphasizing collaboration and user-centered design.
+This experience has equipped me for future web development challenges.

-## Usage

-...